 There is no limit to the number of slides you can use for your presentation, especially in the corporate world.
 However, since this is a college assignment, it would be more prudent to keep your presentation at a reasonable length.

-Too many slides and you risk killing the attention of the viewer/examiner.
+Too many slides, and you risk killing the attention of the viewer/examiner.
 Too few slides will make your presentation look cheap.
 So to maintain your presentation at a reasonable length, ensure the information you put in your slides is relevant and helpful to the reader.

 4. Make it easy to read

-The easiest way to kill your college PowerPoint presentation is to clutter it with chunky blocks of texts.
+The easiest way to kill your college PowerPoint presentation is to clutter it with chunky blocks of text.
 It will overwhelm your readers.
 As a result, make your PowerPoint presentation easy to read by avoiding text-heavy slides and including paragraph breaks.

 Besides, use simple language and sentences.
 As for writing essays and research papers, always avoid jargon, filler words, or words that only you understand.
 Every word you put on a slide should support your topic.